Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: Safety and Security Risk Assessment

 Each of the control and safety systems has two modes of failure; BPCS physical failures, $B_p$, BPCS security failure, $B_c$, SIS physical failure, $S_p$, and SIS security failure $S_c$.
 For physical failures, IEC 61511 standard strongly recommends complete separation between the control and safety systems of any plant.
 This separation includes sensors, computing devices, as well as final elements such as valves and motors.
 Separation also includes any common utility such as power supplies.
 The industry adopted this separation principle, hence BPCS and SIS physical failures could be accurately assumed to be independent, i.e., $P[B_p,S_p]=P[B_p]P[S_p]$.

 One exception to the separation between BPCS and SIS is the cyber communication link between the control and safety systems.
 Figure \ref{fig:BPCS-SIS-LINK} is a snapshot of a typical industrial control system architecture showing the communication link between the BPCS and SIS.
 BPCS-SIS communication could be over the control LAN or via a dedicated point to point serial link.
 The communication protocol is typically an open standard such as Modbus or DNP3 \cite{swales1999open,Fovino2010}.
-This type of communication exists in many industrial installations to exchange plant data as the data from field devices connected to the safety system is not accessible from the BPCS and vice versa.
+This type of communication exists in many industrial installations to exchange plant data, as the data from field devices connected to the safety system is not accessible from the BPCS and vice versa.
 Given this architecture, we can define two attack vectors for SIS compromise: \begin{inparaenum}[(1)] \item a direct attack that exploits an existing controller vulnerability could be launched against the SIS node.
 This could be via any node on the control LAN or using Man In The Middle (MITM) attack that exploits the BPCS-SIS communication.
 We designate this attack event by $A_S$ in Figure \ref{fig:BPCS-SIS-LINK}, and \item by compromising the BPCS first then exploiting the BPCS-SIS link to compromise the SIS.
-We designate this attack by the sequence of events $A_B$ and $A_{BS}$ in Figure \ref{fig:BPCS-SIS-LINK}\end{inparaenum}.
+We designate this pivot attack by the sequence of events $A_B$ and $A_{BS}$ in Figure \ref{fig:BPCS-SIS-LINK}\end{inparaenum}.
 Further, we designate the attack event from the SIS to the BPCS by $A_{SB}$.
 The attack sequence $A_B \rightarrow A_{BS}$ may be easier if the SIS is highly secured such that direct attack may be infeasible.
 This is particularly true if we consider the fact that the BPCS is a trusted node to the SIS.